 Only one application needs to be submitted.
-However, the application must follow both the Traditional Knowledge Project Funding Guide and the Science Project Funding Guide to be complete.
+However, the application must follow both the traditional knowledge Project Funding Guide and the Science Project Funding Guide to be complete.
 This requires:

-- 1. ensuring a Traditional Knowledge Data-Sharing Agreement is completed prior to receiving funds; - 2. addressing the specific monitoring and research priorities for caribou, water and fish outlined in the Blueprints.
+1. ensuring a Traditional Knowledge Data-Sharing Agreement is completed prior to receiving funds; addressing the specific monitoring and research priorities for caribou, water and fish outlined in monitoring and research Blueprints located in the Science Project Funding Guide.